 the stamp of the issuing institution or notary public

 the name and address or provider/registration number (where applicable) of the certifying officer.
 This must be printed so it can be read below the signature or in the stamp.
-It must be possible for University Admissions in Sweden to contact the certifying officer if necessary.
-A stamp stating only "True certied copy" will not be accepted.
+It must be possible for University Admissions to contact the certifying officer if necessary.
+A stamp stating only "True certified copy" will not be accepted.